loft-br/xgboost-survival-embeddings/docs/how_xgbse_works.md

 Although in need of an extension for statistical rigor, `xgboost` is still a powerhouse.
 C-index results show that the model can capture a great deal of signal, being competitive with the state of the art.
 We just need to adapt how we use it.

 Besides being leveraged for prediction tasks, Gradient Boosted Trees (GBTs) can also be used as ***feature transformers*** of the input data.
 Trees in the ensemble perform splits on features that discriminate the target, encoding the most relevant information for the task at hand in their structure.
-In particular, the terminal nodes (leaves) at each tree in the ensemble define a ***[sparse supervised feature transformation](http://scikit-learn.org/stable/auto_examples/ensemble/plot_feature_transformation.html) (embedding)*** of the input data.
+In particular, the terminal nodes (leaves) at each tree in the ensemble define a ***[feature transformation](http://scikit-learn.org/stable/auto_examples/ensemble/plot_feature_transformation.html) (embedding)*** of the input data.

 This kind of *tree ensemble embedding* has very convenient properties: